damusss/mili/guide/utility.md

 This utility class allows you to play sounds when elements are interacted.
 You have to create an instance of it for every sounds collection.
 Not to complicate the implementation, an instance will only play click sounds for a selected mouse button, you need multiple instances for multiple mouse buttons.
 Every sound is optional.

 You can pass the sound objects to the constructor or change the attributes at runtime.
-To hear the sounds you need to call `InteractionSound.play()` passing the interaction as the main argument (the same object is returned for stacked calls).
+To hear the sounds you need to call `InteractionSound.play()` passing the interaction as the main argument (the same object is returned for stacked calls) or you can use the **update ID system**.
 An optional channel and play settings can be specified to customize it more.
 The function will check the interaction and play the correct sounds.

 Example usage: